Holding Up Our Youth

-The Holding up Our Youth curriculum consists of 11 sessions plus an honoring ceremony.
+The Holding up Our Youth curriculum consists of 12 sessions.
 Each of the sessions includes important cognitive-behavioral skills training and weaves in information about alcohol and drugs.
 Traditional Suquamish stories were collected from Elders and other community members, and are included as a way to convey and reinforce session information through the messages and values found in the stories.
 Elders and tribal leaders volunteered to come into the sessions to share their experiences and perspective, and to talk to the youth about various topics such as drug and alcohol use, Suquamish spirituality and cultural values, and Suquamish teachings and stories.
 These guest speakers provide an opportunity for youth participants to meet with community members who can serve as mentors and resources.
 The youth also participate in culturally-related activities such as food gathering and preparation, traditional introductions, traditional storytelling, and gift preparation (including beading, weaving, cedar collection, carving, etc.).
 Participants are also involved in a number of other activities such as breakfast with the tribal police chief, visiting tribal chambers, and helping with the annual Canoe Journey hosting.

 Session 1: Four Winds and Canoe Journey Metaphors

 The goals of this session are 1) to introduce and discuss the Four Winds, a traditional Suquamish spiritual concept that can be used to frame daily life and teach life skills, and 2) discuss the Northwest Native traditional Canoe Journey and how it can serve as a metaphor for life.
 Other traditional Suquamish beliefs are also discussed.
 Information about alcohol is also included.